Super Micro Computer (SMCI) Stock Sinks As Market Gains: Here's Why

-Super Micro Computer (SMCI) closed at $896.47 in the latest trading session, marking a -1.59% move from the prior day.
-The stock fell short of the S&P 500, which registered a gain of 0.89% for the day.
-Elsewhere, the Dow saw an upswing of 1.03%, while the tech-heavy Nasdaq appreciated by 1.25%.
+Super Micro Computer (SMCI) closed at $1,023.29 in the latest trading session, marking a -0.17% move from the prior day.
+The stock trailed the S&P 500, which registered a daily gain of 0.86%.
+On the other hand, the Dow registered a gain of 1.22%, and the technology-centric Nasdaq increased by 0.51%.

-Shares of the server technology company witnessed a gain of 15.67% over the previous month, beating the performance of the Computer and Technology sector with its gain of 3.77% and the S&P 500's gain of 3.56%.
+Prior to today's trading, shares of the server technology company had gained 20.44% over the past month.
+This has outpaced the Computer and Technology sector's gain of 3.76% and the S&P 500's gain of 2.84% in that time.

-The investment community will be paying close attention to the earnings performance of Super Micro Computer in its upcoming release.
-The company is predicted to post an EPS of $5.64, indicating a 246.01% growth compared to the equivalent quarter last year.
+Market participants will be closely following the financial results of Super Micro Computer in its upcoming release.
+The company's earnings per share (EPS) are projected to be $5.64, reflecting a 246.01% increase from the same quarter last year.
 Our most recent consensus estimate is calling for quarterly revenue of $3.9 billion, up 204.03% from the year-ago period.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $21.71 per share and revenue of $14.5 billion.
-These totals would mark changes of +83.83% and +103.51%, respectively, from last year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $21.71 per share and a revenue of $14.5 billion, representing changes of +83.83% and +103.51%, respectively, from the prior year.

-Any recent changes to analyst estimates for Super Micro Computer should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Investors should also note any recent changes to analyst estimates for Super Micro Computer.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has remained steady.
-Currently, Super Micro Computer is carrying a Zacks Rank of #1 (Strong Buy).
+As of now, Super Micro Computer holds a Zacks Rank of #1 (Strong Buy).

-From a valuation perspective, Super Micro Computer is currently exchanging hands at a Forward P/E ratio of 41.97.
-For comparison, its industry has an average Forward P/E of 24.68, which means Super Micro Computer is trading at a premium to the group.
+With respect to valuation, Super Micro Computer is currently being traded at a Forward P/E ratio of 47.22.
+This valuation marks a premium compared to its industry's average Forward P/E of 25.45.

-It is also worth noting that SMCI currently has a PEG ratio of 0.75.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-The average PEG ratio for the Computer- Storage Devices industry stood at 1.39 at the close of the market yesterday.
+We can also see that SMCI currently has a PEG ratio of 0.85.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Computer- Storage Devices stocks are, on average, holding a PEG ratio of 1.41 based on yesterday's closing prices.

 The Computer- Storage Devices industry is part of the Computer and Technology sector.
-With its current Zacks Industry Rank of 17, this industry ranks in the top 7% of all industries, numbering over 250.
+This industry, currently bearing a Zacks Industry Rank of 15, finds itself in the top 6% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report